 What to Expect at the Emergency Room

-Take the incense with you to the hospital, if possible.
+Take the liquid incense with you to the hospital, if possible.

 The provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
 Symptoms will be treated.